 Basketball requires a multitude of skills, high levels of concentration and top-tier physical fitness.
 Aerobic exercises like jogging, stationary bicycling, jumping rope and swimming are some of the best ways to build your strength and stamina.
-You will improve the way your body takes up and uses oxygen so that you'll have the endurance and discipline to play each game at maximum intensity until the final buzzer sounds.
+You will improve the way your body takes up and uses oxygen so that you'll have the ability to play each game at maximum intensity until the final buzzer sounds.

 Video of the Day

 Begin every practice by jogging a few laps around the gym or outdoor court.
-To make the jog less monotonous, consider dribbling a basketball while you run, keeping your head up and eyes focused on your forward field of view, as you would when dribbling up court in a game.
-Also consider practicing a few ball-handling moves, like crossovers, through-the-leg jukes and behind the back changes of direction.
-Once you're accustomed to this basic routine, consider putting three to five-pound weights on your forearms and ankles to add an element of resistance training.
+To make the jog less monotonous, dribble a basketball while you run, keeping your head up and eyes focused on your forward field of view, as you would when dribbling up court in a game.
+Also practice a few ball-handling moves like crossovers, through-the-leg jukes and behind-the-back changes of direction.

 Stationary bikes offer the upside of endurance training without the downside of high-impact stress on knees and other joints.
-They're a good tool for cooling down after practice, or a generic workout in between games.
-Spend about 30 minutes to an hour on the cycle, and alternate your generally steady workout with a few higher-tempo rallies to build in a bit of heavy exertion anaerobic training.
+They're a good tool for cooling down after practice or a cross-training workout in between games.
+Spend about 30 minutes to an hour on the cycle pedaling at a steady pace.

-Elliptical machines combine the workouts of a treadmill and stair climber, offering the benefit of increased resistance training for strengthening your shins, ankles, calves, biceps, pecs and forearms.
+Elliptical machines combine the workouts of a treadmill and stair climber, offering the benefit of increased resistance training for strengthening your calves, biceps, pecs and forearms.
 There is less impact than running on a treadmill or climbing stairs, but the same benefit of a good sweat.